 This Handbook also describes the non-tenure track (NTT) appointments, processes and procedures for promotion, and includes information regarding benefits and service expectations.
-This sentence as well as adjustment below inserted after passage of NTT Policy by the Faculty October 7, 2013

 This Handbook does not detail every aspect of institutional life for a faculty member.
 Therefore, we depend upon the Faculty Council and the Dean of the College to be resources on all matters concerning faculty and both to be responsible for the contents of the Handbook and for communicating its content to the faculty.